 Meeting Efficiency Requirements for Air-Cooled Ice Machines

 ENERGY STAR set efficiency requirements for air-cooled ice machines in its product specification.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For the most up-to-date requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date ice machine efficiency levels and product specification information, and a list of qualified ice machines.

 Defining the Product Category